Cindy Walker: Personal life

-In her personal life, Walker shunned the limelight.
-It was often reported that she never married, though in an interview with The New York Times shortly before her death, Walker stated she once had “a very short-lived marriage”.
-After her stint in Los Angeles she returned to Texas in 1954, living in Mexia in a modest three-bedroom house with her widowed mother, Oree.
+Walker appreciated the accolades her songs received, and enjoyed her time with performers, fellow songwriters, and music industry leaders, but otherwise strove to protect her privacy.
+She never publicly discussed her brief marriage in the late 1930s and famously never revealed her age.
+After her 13-year residency in Hollywood, Walker returned to Texas in 1953, living in Mexia in a modest, three-bedroom house with her widowed mother, Oree.
+The house is currently owned by the nonprofit Cindy Walker Foundation, which seeks to preserve it.

-Walker's custom was rising at dawn each day to write songs.
-She typed her lyrics on a pink-trimmed manual typewriter and Oree helped work out melodies for her daughter's words.
-Each year Walker and her mother would operate from an apartment in Nashville for five months or so in order to market the songs.
+Walker customarily rose at dawn each day to write songs, the words and music often coming to her simultaneously.
+She typed her lyrics on her hand-painted pink-trimmed manual typewriter, and presented her finished songs to her mother, singing them while strumming her guitar.
+Oree could play Cindy' songs on piano after a couple listens, and she accompanied Cindy on home-recorded demos.
+Each year, Walker and her mother would operate from an apartment in Nashville for five months or so to market the songs.
 Oree Walker died in 1991.
-In a 2004 interview Walker stated: "I miss Mama every day".
+In a 2004 interview, Walker stated: "I miss Mama every day".

 Death

-Walker died at age 87 near her home, at the Parkview Regional Hospital in Mexia, Texas, on March 23, 2006.
-She died seven days after Willie Nelson's tribute album to her was released.
+Walker died near her home, at the Parkview Regional Hospital in Mexia, Texas, on March 23, 2006, at age 88.
+She died nine days after Willie Nelson's tribute album to her was released.
 She had been ill for several weeks prior to her death.
-She was buried in the Mexia City Cemetery.
-Her family had a custom-designed sculpture created for her gravestone to honor the songwriter and her work.
-The memorial sculpture is a large pink-granite guitar (in her signature color).